brandonjew/covid19-survey-verification/README.md

 `python3 get_verification.py {receipt}`

 This will print the date and hour that the receipt is valid for or will print "Receipt not valid".
+This command will not be immediately necessary since receipts can be verified by the existence of a webpage.